kapilsharma/AngularQuickNotes/05-ComponentsContinued.md

 </div>
 ```

 Since out list was not having title earlier, we added line 3-5 to add new header and the HTML of component's selector.
-Our application ow looks as follow
+Our application now looks as follow

 ![ng-content](./images/05-ComponentContinued/ng-content.png)